 I don’t think that the ATO is going to try and apply CGT to every change in trustee, but they are going to need to come up with some convoluted reasons as to why not.
 And the New Trust view doesn’t sit well with the reasoning in TD 2012/21, and so amendment should be expected there.
 Likely there will be creep on what constitutes a resettlement.

 If you are concerned that you are going to effect a resettlement – particularly when a change in trustees is coupled with other changes – then I am happy to chat to try and prevent some nasty tax consequences.

-I have set out these strategies in a number of papers that I have presented for the Tax Institute, Law Society, Legalwise and other CPD bodies, and am happy to forward you a copy or explain further if you reach out.
+I have set out these strategies in a number of papers that I have presented for the Tax Institute, Law Society, Legalwise, and other CPD bodies.
+I am happy to forward you a copy or explain further if you reach out.

 Adrian is the Creator of Ailira, the Artificial Intelligence that automates legal information and research, and the Principal of Cartland Law, a firm that specialises in devising novel solutions to complex tax, commercial, and technological, legal issues and transactions.